 The leading cause of death for children is traffic accidents and more than half of these incidents are alcohol-related.
 For tobacco, 92% of users begin their use of tobacco between the ages of 9 to 18 years.
 Ultimately, one out of three tobacco users will perish from its use.

 These sting operations involve our officers monitoring underage volunteers who attempt to purchase alcohol and/or tobacco products at local area stores.
 Sadly, the first tobacco sting (1992) resulted in 43 out of 46 stores making illegal sales.
-After more than a decade of conducting these enforcement efforts, these numbers have essentially reversed themselves, with only two or three locations making illegal sales.
-In 2013 we have conducted two stings.
-The first targeting 13 stores and having 3 illegal sales; the second targeting 15 stores and having two illegal sales.
+After more than a decade of conducting these enforcement efforts, these numbers have essentially reversed themselves, with only two or three locations making illegal sales each time we run the operation.

 We feel that these results are proof-positive that our efforts, driven by our concern for the children in our community, have truly made a difference in the quality of life in Alvin.